jimkanman/Bag_A_Moment/README.md

    - Utilizes Spring Boot for secure data processing and server performance optimization.
    - Integrates REST APIs and Firebase Authentication for enhanced security.

-4. **Firebase Integration**
+4. **AWS EC2 Integration**
-   - User account information and data are reliably managed through Firebase.
+   - User account information and application data are securely managed on an AWS EC2 server.
-   - Processes real-time location data via integration with Google Maps.
+   - Real-time location data is processed seamlessly through integration with Google Maps and the EC2 server.

 5. **Multi-Platform Scalability**
    - Currently developed for Android but planned for future iOS expansion.